 Since Patient Health Information, PHI, can be collected via various methods, it is unclear whose responsibility it is to protect the data and information of patients.
 It is, however, fair to say that ultimately this responsibility should fall on the organization.
 Failing to do so could result in financial losses and in some cases, could compromise the health of the patient.

-To counter all this, you need a solution that provides the organization with an integrated approach to handle digital risks.
+To counter all this, you need a solution that ensures business continuity and provides the organization with an integrated approach to handle digital risks.
 A solution for user access control, rapid detection and response, and integrated risk management.
 With such a tool, the healthcare sector can thrive and continuously adapt to transformational change with ease without worrying about the security risk.